stunglan/CarND-term1/behavior-cloning/README.md

-# P3 project in Self-Driving Car nanodegree
+# P3 - Project in Self-Driving Car nanodegree

 ## Explanation of the structure of my network and training approach.